 Done right, these three types of testing can power a brand’s CRO decision making in a meaningful way through organised, actionable, real world insight.
 They can form the crux of an ongoing strategy for continual conversion improvement that should be the priority for every ecommerce brand.

 1. Functional testing

-With new functionality being added to ecommerce sites and apps all the time, there is always the danger of unexpected bugs emerging that will affect conversion performance.
+With new functionality being added to ecommerce sites and apps all the time, there is always the danger of unexpected issues emerging that will affect conversion performance.

 These include problems with new functionality itself, as well as regressions in other areas of the site that might follow the introduction of new code.

-One development house has recorded the real world cost to retail clients of just a few kinds of bugs emerging on their websites and apps:
+One development house has recorded the real world cost to retail clients of just a few kinds of issues emerging on their websites and apps:

 - Tablet users choosing a consumer survey were prevented from purchasing on a site – cost of impact – £1.3m